The Private Health Insurance Rebate

 PHI rebates do not apply to overseas or visitors cover.
 However, overseas visitors who are covered under a reciprocal health agreement (RHCA) and who are eligible for Medicare may be able to obtain a rebate for the purchase of either hospital or extras cover.

 You have two primary options for claiming the PHI rebate.
-One option is to claim it by having the money paid out directly to the insurer you buy your health fund through.
+One option is to claim it by having the money paid out directly to your insurer.
 This will lower your ongoing premiums.

 You will need to inform the insurer of the tier that you fall into so your rebate is calculated correctly.
 You may complete Form MS006, which is called an “Application to Receive or Change the Australian Government Rebate on Private Health Insurance as a reduced premium form.”
-This form is available on the website of the Australian Government Department of Human Services.
-You may also ask your insurer about how to obtain and complete a form so your rebate can be paid directly to the insurer.
+This form is available at the Australian Government Department of Human Services.
+You may also ask your insurer about how to obtain and complete a form so your rebate can be paid directly to your insurer.

-Your other option is to claim the rebate through the tax return filed with the Australian Taxation Office.
+Your other option is to claim the rebate through your tax return filed with the Australian Taxation Office.
 The rebate is considered a refundable tax offset.
 You must lodge a tax return to claim the money back.
 The Australian Taxation Office has detailed information on lodging a tax return on its website.
-The majority of people lodge a tax return, which can be done yourself using either myTax or e-tax.
-A registered tax agent can also assists with lodging your return and claiming your rebate.
+You can lodge a tax return yourself using either myTax or e-tax.
+A registered tax agent can also assist with lodging your return and claiming your rebate.

 When you lodge your tax return, you should know your income and be able to select the correct tier when claiming your rebate.
 However, if you claim the rebate as a premium reduction, there is a risk that you may provide incorrect information on your income.

 If you estimate your income too high and you receive less of a rebate than you should, this can be corrected when you lodge your tax return as you can claim the additional funds.
-However, if you estimate too low and your income is higher than expected, you will need to repay the additional rebate you received and should not have been eligible for.
+However, if you estimate too low and your income is higher than expected, you will need to pay back the additional rebate you received.
 The tax debt must be paid at the end of the financial year, but there are no penalties for estimating incorrectly.